hemoglobin/slate/source/includes/_blacklist_endpoint.md

 The blacklist is the culmination of all of the valiant reporting by AbuseIPDB users.
 It's a list of the most reported IP addresses.

-The body is an array where each element contains the IP address, the total number of reports, and our confidence of abuse score.
+The body is an array where each element contains the IP address and our confidence of abuse score.

 We recommend you filter by `abuseConfidenceScore`, which is our calculated evaluation on how abusive the IP is based on the users that reported it ([more](https://www.abuseipdb.com/faq.html#confidence)).
 We place a hard minimum of 25% on the abuseConfidenceScore.
 There are two critical reasons for this: